joramwessels/MGR/logbook.md

 The input will be the Mel spectogram, so as to not deviate from previous research too much.
 I am unsure about multiple target variables and predictions to accomodate genre hierarchies.
 **15:30-17:30:** CNN layers research.

+__**Tu 02-05-2017**__
+**13:30-14:30** Third meeting.
+My design so far is insufficient.
+It lacks detailed descriptions of window- and filter sizes.
+The plan for the coming two weeks is to implement a simple CNN pipeline similar to (Choi, 2016).
+My deadline for Tuesday the 9th is to
+* Determine the size and ΔT for the FFT
+* Determine the dimensions of the convolutional filters
+* Get access to the UvA DAS
+* Start implementing the preprocessing